appsmithorg/appsmith-docs/website/docs/getting-started/setup/instance-configuration/custom-mongodb-redis.md

 ## Connect Appsmith to external MongoDB

+Follow these steps to configure Appsmith to connect to an external MongoDB instance:

-1. Go to the directory containing the Appsmith configuration file, such as docker.env for Docker or values.yaml for Kubernetes.
+1. Go to the directory containing the Appsmith configuration file, such as `docker.env` for Docker or `values.yaml` for Kubernetes.

 2. Set the `APPSMITH_MONGODB_URI` environment variable with the following format:

 <dd>

-To connect to an external MongoDB server, you need to update the environment variable APPSMITH_MONGODB_URI with your MongoDB credentials in the connection string format.
+To connect to an external MongoDB server, you need to update the environment variable `APPSMITH_MONGODB_URI` with your MongoDB credentials in the connection string format.

 If your password or username contains special characters, you need to URL encode them.
-For instance, if the password is Something@123, it should be URL encoded as Something%40123, like:
+For instance, if the password is `Something@123`, it should be URL encoded as `Something%40123`, like:

 ```js
 // Syntax